Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-08-03-Utilization_Of_LinkedList9.md

 ---
 layout: post
-title: Utilization Of LinkedList 9
+title: How to check if letters of LinkedList is palindrome
 subtitle: How Can I check if the singly LinkedList is plindorme ?
-css:
+category: Extenstion Of DataStructure
-tags:
+tags: [list, algorithm]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/08/03/Utilization_Of_LinkedList9/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 I refer to coding interview book and [geeksforgeeks](http://www.geeksforgeeks.org/function-to-check-if-a-singly-linked-list-is-palindrome/)